 According to the National Sleep Foundation, insomnia is “is difficulty falling asleep or staying asleep”.
 It can be classified in two ways:

-- Acute – meaning it is brief and usually caused by current situations such as stress, location, health status, poor dietary habits or fatigue.
+- Acute insomnia.
+It is brief and usually caused by current situations such as stress, location, health status, poor dietary habits or fatigue.

-- Chronic – insomnia that lasts more than three nights per week for a longer period – can be caused by the above or such issues as ongoing illness, medications, ongoing stress or unhealthy lifestyle (just to name a few).
+- Chronic insomnia.
+It is an insomnia that lasts more than three nights per week for a longer period – can be caused by the above or such issues as ongoing illness, medications, ongoing stress or unhealthy lifestyle (just to name a few).

 Those suffering from insomnia can experience: